baoguangsheng/fast-detect-gpt/README.md

 | [OnlineDemo](https://fastdetect.net/)
 | [OpenReview](https://openreview.net/forum?id=Bpcgcr8E8Z)

-* 9/13/2025: We have recover the demo at https://fastdetect.net and API at https://api.fastdetect.net.
+* 9/13/2025: We have recover the demo at https://fastdetect.net.
 * :fire: API support is launched.
 Please check the [API page](https://fastdetect.net/#/apidoc) in the demo.
 * :fire: Fast-DetectGPT can utilize GPT-3.5 and other proprietary models as its scoring model now via [Glimpse](https://github.com/baoguangsheng/glimpse).
 * :fire: So far the best sampling/scoring models we found for Fast-DetectGPT are falcon-7b/falcon-7b-instruct.